 FILS DNS Information TLV

 FILS DNS Information TLV is used by AP to send DNS information in the FILS IP Address assignment method.
-FILS DNS Information TLV may be sent in Association Response, Reassociation Response and FILS Action frame if dot11FILSActivated set to true.
+FILS DNS Information TLV may be sent in an Association Response, a Reassociation Response [Editorial]or a FILS Secure Container Action frame if dot11FILSActivated set to true.
 FILS DNS Information TLV carries IP address and MAC address information of the DNS Server to which the DNS queries may be sent